 - You have to inform local authorities: Local permitting agencies need to be informed when you are making a change at home that can compromise its structural integrity.

-- It is not a one person job: You need to have at least two certified bricklayers working at the same time to get the work done properly.
+- It is not a one person job: You need to have at least two certified bricklayers in London working at the same time to get the work done properly.
 It isn’t a one day job as well.
 Bringing down a wall and then giving it a perfect finish takes a few days.

 - Support the roof: It is important to keep in mind that a load bearing wall can’t be replaced with a void even at the time of working.
 The wall supported a huge portion of your home until you brought it down and the same huge portion can fall once you removed the wall.
 For providing support, one can use horizontal beams of sufficient size alone or use a few vertical posts along with horizontal beams to augment their stability.